MTH229 with Julia

 • plot(f, a, b) to plot f over [a,b]; plot!(g) to add a curve (using Plots)

-• fzero(f, a) (or find_zero(f, a)) to find a zero using initial starting oint a (from Roots)
+• find_zero(f, a) (or fzero(f, a)) to find a zero near an initial starting point a (from Roots)

 • limit(f(x), x=>c) to find the limit of f at c (from SymPy)